-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out the steps that Redcentric has taken to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out the steps that Redcentric plc (“Redcentric” or the “Company”) has taken to ensure that modern slavery or human trafficking is not taking place within its business or supply chain.

 Redcentric is a leading UK IT managed services provider that delivers innovative technology to improve business productivity and efficiency.

-Redcentric’s supply chain is relatively straight forward as we don’t manufacture any of the products we provide.
+Redcentric’s supply chain is relatively straightforward as it doesn’t manufacture any of the products we provide.
 The vast majority of the products purchased are globally recognised brands that are supplied through distribution or reseller channels within the UK.

-Respecting human rights and environmental issues in the supply chain is ultimately our suppliers’ responsibility.
-As customers, however, we play an active role in supplier development to ensure that they operate in an ethical and transparent manner.
+Respecting human rights and environmental issues in the supply chain is ultimately Redcentric’s suppliers’ responsibility.
+As customers, however, Redcentric plays an active role in supplier development to ensure that they operate in an ethical and transparent manner.

 ZERO TOLERANCE POLICY

 Redcentric recognises that modern slavery is a crime that can take many forms such as slavery, servitude, forced labour and human trafficking.
-We have a zero-tolerance approach to modern slavery both within its own business and its dealings with other organisations.
+The Company has a zero-tolerance approach to modern slavery both within its own business and its dealings with other organisations.

 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

-We conduct due diligence on all new suppliers, we issue a questionnaire that must be completed and is reviewed internally before they can be added to our approved supplier list.
-We require that they confirm to us that:
+The Company conducts due diligence on all new suppliers, issues a questionnaire that must be completed and is reviewed internally before the supplier can be added to the Company’s approved supplier list.
+The Company requires that they confirm that:

 - They have taken steps to eradicate modern slavery within their own business and supply chain